osamuaoki/lufa/Bootloaders/result/README.md

 This is on the branch teenst2 at https://github.com/osamuaoki/lufa

-This resilt directory contains compiled bootloaders and programmers from the LUFA source of this branch and my forked nanoBoot bootloader.
-These are targetted for Teensy 2,0 compatible ATmega32u4 board.
+This result directory contains compiled bootloaders and programmers from the LUFA source of this branch and my forked nanoBoot bootloader.
+These are targeted for Teensy 2,0 compatible ATmega32u4 board.

 ## Bootloader